wcleeah/raft/README.md

 - The example configs intentionally use slightly different election timings per node.

 ## Learnings
+- Deterministic testing
-- Deterministic testing: fair to say the current project structure is not suitable for a full fledge deterministic testing.
+  - Fair to say the current project structure is not suitable for a full fledge deterministic testing.
 The best way to do is a single event loop architecture.
+  - However, i did do a version of deterministic testing, covering from the unit level, to deterministic tick for integration testing.
+  - I learnt a lot about testing boundary as well.
 - However, I decided to go with the sparse concurrency architecture knowing this, to gain more experience and exposure on concurrency development especially in Go, i learnt a lot.
   - sync.Cond is really a underrated feature, but it is also very easily misused.
 Mutex, channel cover most of the cases.
   - Select + Channel really is a headache, i developed a love hate relationship with the pair.
-  - The best way to solve concurrency problem is not by slapping a mutex and call it a day, identifying which path is unsafe for access, with a well defined boundary is more important.
+- Building an implementation from a paper feels very different, but it is a very good experience.

 ## Improvements
 - There are many cases my `tests/internal/runtime/brain_test.go` has not covered, i should add them.
 - The runtime and core are still entangled a bit, state machine should be a dependency, runtime bytes reading should not assume byte layout.
+- Architectural changes for better deterministic testing.